 To achieve our curriculum aims, we use a topic based approach in which we teach skills, knowledge and creativity.
 Throughout the topics, we give the children a variety of experiences which bring learning to life.
 Each topic begins with 'hook' to learning and involves an educational visit or visitor to inspire children and support them to put their learning into a real life context.

-Please see our Curriculum Overviews for more information:
+Please see our Curriculum Overviews below for more information.

 Early Years Foundation Stage

 In Reception, the children are taught an Early Years Curriculum, based on the Early Years Framework which provides a sound basis for learning.
 Children are taught through a themed approach which covers the full range of curriculum areas based on their own interests.
 Key themes in the framework are addressed in provision areas and focus activities throughout the year linked to the topic.